EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Instead of bucketing the carbon emissions of HPC use into scopes 1-3, this calculation buckets them into **operational emissions** (carbon emissions from the electricity required for your HPC use, represented by `E * I`) and **embodied emissions** (carbon emissions from the physical HPC system components, represented by `M`).
+Instead of bucketing the carbon emissions of HPC use into scopes 1-3, this calculation buckets them into **operational emissions** (carbon emissions from the electricity required for your HPC use, represented by `E * CI`) and **embodied emissions** (carbon emissions from the physical HPC system components, represented by `M`).

 Follow these steps to calculate your HPC emissions.